SkvorkinS/work_scripts/README.md

-# Work Scripts
+# Work Scripts Repository

-Repository for sync between workstations

-### Bonuses script

-Gets phone numbers from a CSV file and makes requests to get the rest of the client's bonuses

-### BXBDComprassion script

-Compares two dumps, and the missing and different ones, will be sent to the database
+A central storage for synchronizing scripts across various workstations.

+---

-### GSM integration script
+### GSM Integration Script

-Receives data from the GSM site and writes to a file.
-Sends file to itigris servers.
-Result sends to Telegram via bot.
+This script receives data from the GSM site and records it to a file.
+It then forwards this file to the Itigris servers.
+The resulting information is dispatched to Telegram via a bot.

+### Payment Registry Scripts
+These scripts take hard-coded data, format it, and store it in the clipboard for future use.

+### Tilda Integration
+This is a Flask server that receives data from Tilda and subsequently sends it to Bitrix.

+### BXBD Comparison Script
+This script compares two data dumps.
+It identifies and logs any disparities or missing elements and sends this information to the database.

+### Bonuses Script
+This script extracts phone numbers from a CSV file and generates requests to retrieve the rest of the client's bonus information.

+### Client Duplicate Finder
+This script identifies client duplicates in a CSV file based on phone numbers.

-### Get client ID
+###  Get Client ID Script

-Receives the client number as input and issues its ID from Optima to the output
+This script accepts the client number as input and returns the corresponding ID from Optima.

+Please ensure the scripts are updated to the latest versions in all workstations for optimal performance and synchronization.